CommonRoad/drplanner/README.md

 ### 3. Running DrPlanner 🩺
 We use the search-based motion planner, i.e., [commonroad-search](https://gitlab.lrz.de/tum-cps/commonroad-search), to demonstrate the advantages of our framework.
-If you wish to replicate this, please consult its README for the installation steps and place your own planner within `SMP/motion_planner/search_algorithms/`.
-To facilitate a smoother start, we offer the planner used in the paper within `./planners/` in this repository.
+If you wish to replicate this, please consult its README for the installation steps and place your own planner within `drplanner/planners/`.
+To facilitate a smoother start, we offer the planner used in the paper in this repository.
 After this, running DrPlanner is straightforward:
 ```bash
 python run_drplanner.py